 Sacred Heart Schools Today

-Today there are twenty-two member and two provisional schools in the Network of Sacred Heart Schools.
+Today there are 24 member schools in the Network of Sacred Heart Schools.
 Each has its own unique history and character, but they share so much more of value: traditions, language, and most importantly, mission.
 There are also Schools of the Sacred Heart in other countries.
 Learn more about our schools by visiting their websites.

 Stone Ridge School of the Sacred Heart, Bethesda